fmuhic/junkyard/networking/README.md

     srcMacAddress: "mac of Router1"
     destMacAddress: "mac of Router2"
 ```
-- Router2 does the same thins as Router1 before
+- Router2 does the same thing as Router1 before
 - It finds out, from its routing table, that next hop is Router4
 - Since it doesn't know Router's 4 MAC address it has to use ARP
 - After receiving ARP response forwards the packet to Router4